Documentation

 A stock symbol won't load

-Equities are served by Massive, which requires an API key.
+Equities are served by Massive or Alpaca, both of which require credentials.
 If a stock chart is empty or errors, confirm a key is configured for your mode:

-Crypto pairs like BTCUSDT use Binance's public endpoints and need no key.
+Equities prefer Massive, then fall back to Alpaca.
+Crypto pairs like BTCUSDT (Binance) and BTC-USDT (OKX) use public endpoints and need no key.
 See Configuring Providers & API Keys.

 My data looks delayed

 For Massive, the websocket feed can be realtime or delayed depending on your plan.
 Set it with MASSIVE_STOCKS_WS_FEED / NEXT_PUBLIC_MASSIVE_STOCKS_WS_FEED, or override per browser in Settings → Data provider → Massive → Streaming.
+Binance and OKX always stream live from public endpoints and have no delay option.
 See Realtime vs Delayed Data.

 Which provider is a symbol using?